 This condition sets out the security standard for the NTS.
 It requires that we plan and develop the NTS to meet the Security Standard.
 The NTS security standard is that the pipeline system must, taking into account operational measures, meet the 1-in-20 peak aggregate daily demand including within day gas flow variations.

 The 1-in-20 peak aggregate daily demand is the level of daily demand that, in a long series of winters, with connected load held at the levels appropriate to the winter in question, would be exceeded in one out of 20 winters, with each winter counted only once.
 This is the Uniform Network Code (UNC) definition of the 1-in-20 peak day.
-It can be found in UNC Transportation Principal Document (TPD) Section Y Glossary.
+It can be found in UNC General Terms (GT) Section C – Interpretation.

 The 1-in-20 peak day is calculated from a statistical distribution of simulated historical peak days.
 An estimate is made of what demand would be in a particular gas year if historical weather was to be repeated and this process is repeated for each of the years in the weather history.
 From these simulations, there are a number of maximum daily demands (one for each gas year in the historic database) and the 1-in-20 peak day is calculated from each of these demands.
 It is not the highest demand in the last 20 years, nor is it the demand that would be expected in the coldest weather experienced in the last 20 years.
 The 1-in-20 peak demand level should be calculated from at least the 50 previous year’s historic data.